AlCastilloBa/roadcoin_level_editor/README.md

 # Current status

 Currently under development.
 The application can load and show maps, the panning and zooming is operational.
 Items can be selected and modified.
 New items can be added, by pointing and clicking directly on the viewer window.
+Properties can be modified, and levels can be saved.

-Possibility to save maps is coming soon.
+The minimum funcitonality for editing is implemented.
+The application is currently being used to create new levels.
+Intense debugging is expected at this stage.